• Skip to primary navigation

 How to make almond flour blueberry muffins

-• Almond and coconut flours: Both are lower sugar, gluten free flour options.
+• Almond and coconut flours: Both are gluten free flour options.
 I like using them once in awhile for a unique taste and texture.

-• Butter: Melted butter makes these muffins extra *delicious*.
+• Butter: Melted butter makes these muffins extra *delicious*, but oil also works well.

 • Sugar: Granulated sugar is what I prefer in this recipe, but you can use any sugar or sugar substitute you'd like.